w3f/polkadot-wiki/docs/learn/learn-nominator.md

 direction, or rewards in the positive direction) can cause an account to be in the wrong bag, and for scalability reasons the system will not automatically self-adjust.

-:::caution `bagsList.putInFrontOf` and `bagsList.rebag` extrinsics
+:::caution `voterList.putInFrontOf` and `voterList.rebag` extrinsics

-The nominator accounts in a bag are sorted based on their insertion order, not by their nomination stake. `bagsList.putInFrontOf` extrinsic can be issued to move up in the bag, which might be very useful for the accounts in the last bag eligible for receiving staking rewards.
+The nominator accounts in a bag are sorted based on their insertion order, not by their nomination stake. `voterList.putInFrontOf` extrinsic can be issued to move up in the bag, which might be very useful for the accounts in the last bag eligible for receiving staking rewards.
 Also, balance changes due to staking rewards or slashing do not automatically re-bag the account.
 Whenever applicable, Polkadot JS Apps UI prompts the nominator account to rebag or move-up and the